jcpeeps/RuDASA-2024/markdown/resources/other-information/onboarding.md

 Week 7: Mental health
 Week 8: Family medicine Skills and navigating the NDOH

----

----attendance
 At the moment the clinical part of the program is heavily focused on doctors and clinical associates, but the orientation package is open to any new clinician in South Africa.
 The sections on employee support, the MDT team, health care worker mental health and patient centred care are particularly relevant to any new health care worker, but feel free to attend other sessions.
 Although this program caters for new professionals we are very happy for existing colleagues to participate in topics they feel would be useful (including interns and students).
 We are applying for CPD points for the webinars.

+We are receiving excellent feedback from our rural network of clinicians on useful information to add.
+We will be updating our materials and links on a weekly bases.
+We are also open to requests, input and feedback.
 ---

----getStarted
+**Get Started**
-**FREE for members of RuDASA, RuReSA, RuNurSA and PACASA** We are privileged in South Africa to have a large network of clinicians passionate about rural health care.
+**FREE for members of RuDASA, RuReSA, RuNurSA and PACASA**

+We recomend that you join RuDASA as you will get the links to every session and the additional resources via our Forum emails and Provincial Rural Buddy WhtsApp groups.
+RuDASA is privileged to have a large network of clinicians passionate about rural health care.
 One can easily feel isolated working in a small peripheral facility and yet there may be a clinician at the next hospital happy to give advice or support.
-All doctors that join our Rural Onboarding Training will be automatically signed up to the RuDASA membership.
 Membership is free and gives access to a community of or rural health clinicians.
-Please click on the Our Values box on this page and read both statements before proceeding to register.
+[Sign Up for RuDASA](https://rudasa.org.za/signUp) Please click on the Our Values box on the Sign UP page and read both statements before submitting.

+**Register for the On-Boarding Programme)**

+**However anyone can register for OnBoarding just by following us on** [Facebook](https://web.facebook.com/ruraldoctors) or [Twitter](https://twitter.com/doctors_rural) and looking out for the advertsied sessions.
+Click on the link on the advert to register.
-**Register for the On-Boarding Programme (and RuDASA membership)** Once registered you will be sent sent the Zoom link for each session and an invitation to join our **Telegram** Rural Onboarding group (it functions like WhatsApp but has better functionality).
-Download the app from Google Play store or Apple store.
+Once registered you will be sent sent the Zoom link for the session.

 For more information on the programme content contact :
 * Dr Madeleine Muller **mentor@rudasa.org.za**
 * Problems registering?
 Contact our Office Co-ordinator: **info@rudasa.org.za**
----

----orgs
 If you are not a doctor then find out more about the Rural Health Network organisations that have been created out of a need for networking, support and advocacy amongst different cadres of clinicians.
 Click on the links below.

 **RuNurSA** Rural nurses advocating for better rural nursing services